In this Article

 But what about other times in our lives?

 Having a period, being pregnant, breastfeeding and going through the perimenopause and the menopause all cause changes in the level of hormones in our bodies, which can trigger an increase in sebum levels.
 This can then lead to hormone related acne.

 So if you’ve noticed an increase in oil and spots around the time of your period for example, then at least you now know why…

-What Does Hormonal Acne Look Like?
+What Does Hormone Acne Look Like?

-Hormone related acne as an adult usually causes spots around the bottom half of your face, including your lower cheeks, chin and jawline.
-They’re generally going to take on the form of blackheads, whiteheads or small spots with a lovely yellow head.
+Hormone acne as an adult usually causes spots around the bottom half of your face, including your lower cheeks, chin and jawline.
+They’re generally going to take on the form of blackheads, whiteheads or small spots with a yellow head.
 If they tend to form in the same place on a regular basis, cysts can begin to form that are painful, angry and red.

 Caring for Acne Prone Skin

 Why?
-Because we have acne prone skin ourselves, and we simply couldn’t find the skincare products we were looking for - products that worked for our skin, made from natural yet effective ingredients that didn’t strip our skin of it’s natural, protective oils.
+Because we have acne prone skin ourselves, and we simply couldn’t find the skincare products we were looking for - products that worked for our skin, made from natural yet effective ingredients that didn’t strip our skin of its natural, protective oils.

 Our complete skincare range has been developed with experts to nourish the needs of all skin types, be that oily, dry, sensitive or acne prone.